runwayml/avtensor/README.md

 [torchcodec](https://github.com/meta-pytorch/torchcodec) is PyTorch's
 official media decoder.
 Both decode through FFmpeg and produce bit-identical RGB output on CPU decode.
-The focus differs, as of torchcodec 0.14:
+Some differences as of torchcodec 0.14:

 | | avtensor | torchcodec |
 | --- | --- | --- |